BlaqueDevs/se-assignment-day-5-technical-writing-and-review-1kelvinstine/README.md

 Real-time data processing and insights
 Customizable reports and data visualizations
-Seamless integration with cloud platforms like AWS and Google Drive
+Seamless integration with cloud platforms like AWS and Google Driv